Updated May 30, 2023

 2.LAN Switching Technologies

-Now, if you are looking for a job which is related to CCNA then you need to prepare for the 2020 CCNA Interview Questions.
+Now, if you are looking for a job that is related to CCNA then you need to prepare for the 2020 CCNA Interview Questions.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important CCNA Interview Questions and Answers which will help you get success in your interview.

 In this 2020 CCNA Interview Questions article, we shall present 11 most important and frequently used CCNA interview questions.
 These interview questions are divided into two parts are as follows:

 Part 1 – CCNA Interview Questions (Basic)